MetPX/sarracenia/doc/sr_post.1.rst

 **[-debug|--debug]**

-  Active if *-debug|--debug* appears in the command line... or *debug* is set to True in the configuration file used.
+  put more messages in the log.

 **[-r|--randomize]**

-  Active if *-r|--randomize* appears in the command line... or *randomize* is set to True in the configuration file used.
-  If there are several posts because the file is posted by block because the *blocksize* option was set, the block posts are randomized meaning that the will not be posted ordered by block number.
+  If a file is posted in several blocks, the posting order is randomized so that the subcribe receives them out of order.

 **[-rc|--reconnect]**

-  Active if *-rc|--reconnect* appears in the command line... or *reconnect* is set to True in the configuration file used.
-  *If there are several posts because the file is posted by block because the *blocksize* option was set, there is a reconnection to the broker everytime a post is to be sent.
+  If a file is posted in several blocks, reconnect to the broker for every post.

 **[--parts]**